-Movement in Tron: Evolution takes multiple cues from different games such as Assassin's Creed, Mirror's Edge and God of War.
-Moving around the environment is done primarly via wall runs and jumps.
+The player character's movement takes multiple cues from different games such as Assassin's Creed, Mirror's Edge and God of War.
+Moving about the environment is done primarily via wall runs and jumps.

 The game gives the player a pretty straight forward path that he can follow.
 Critical paths usually have a colored light source on theme, telling the player where to wall jump or where to aim a jump.
 The Navi Bit also comes in handy to find your way but only in Tron City.